Auburn Tigers football: Program success

-In terms of winning percentage, Auburn ranks as the 15th most successful team of all time (1869-2019) with a 63.052% win rate.
+In terms of winning percentage, Auburn ranks as the 22nd most successful team of all time through week 0 of the 2025 season with a 62.3% win rate.

 The College Football Research Center lists Auburn as the 14th best college football program in history, with eight Auburn squads listed in Billingsley's Top 200 Teams of All Time (1869–2010).
 The Bleacher Report placed Auburn as the 18th best program of all time in their power rankings conducted after the 2010 season.
 In 2013, College Football Data Warehouse, a website dedicated to the historical data of college football, listed Auburn 13th all-time.
 After the 2008 season, ESPN ranked Auburn the 21st most prestigious program in history.
 Additional noteworthy outlets to rank Auburn in the top 25 all time were College Football News, who put the Tigers at 13th all time after the 2018 season, and the Associated Press, who ranked Auburn 15th all time after the 2017 season.

-The Associated Press poll statistics show Auburn with the 11th best national record of being ranked in the final AP Poll and 14th overall (ranked 503 times out of 1058 polls since the poll began in 1936), with an average ranking of 11.2.
+The Associated Press poll statistics show Auburn with the 11th best national record of being ranked in the final AP Poll and 14th overall (ranked 503 times out of 1,058 polls since the poll began in 1936), with an average ranking of 11.2.
 Since the Coaches Poll first released a final poll in 1950, Auburn has 26 seasons where the team finished ranked in the top 20 in both the AP and Coaches Polls.

 Auburn has also had success against teams ranked number one in the nation.
 The Tigers have beaten seven teams ranked number one in either the AP, Coaches, Bowl Championship Series (BCS), or College Football Playoff (CFP) rankings.
 The BCS was created in 1998 to guarantee bowl game matchups between the top teams, including a national championship game between the two top-ranked teams.
 The BCS was discontinued in 2014 and replaced by the CFP, which organizes a four-team playoff and national championship game.

 Conference affiliations

+Auburn has been a member of the Southeastern Conference since its founding in 1932.

 Auburn has been both independent and affiliated with three conferences.